MobileChromeApps/mobile-chrome-app-samples/iaptest/README.md

 Tap an item to attempt to purchase it.
 This will initiate the platform-specific purchase flow; follow the instructions to purchase the item.
 If the purchase is successful, the corresponding counter will increase.

 **Note:** Apple's in-app purchase sandbox is currently inaccessible due to technical issues, so product information retrieval and purchase attempts may fail.
-Updates can be found [here](https://devforums.apple.com/thread/216969).
+[Updates on the iOS purchase sandbox](https://devforums.apple.com/thread/216969) can be found in the Apple developer forums.

 ## Purchase Persistence